pawatsethaput/OpenBank/REST-API-V1.1.md

 *Optional*

-Authentication via OAuth is not currently required. (public)
+Authentication via OAuth is required.

 Save data in the "corporate_location" field of other account meta data (the other party involved in the transaction [here](#transaction))